-Experts offer pointers for optimizing radiation dose in pediatric CTJanuary 6th, 2012 in Cancer /
+Experts offer pointers for optimizing radiation dose in pediatric CTJanuary 6, 2012 in Medicine & Health / Cancer

 An article in the January issue of the Journal of the American College of Radiology summarizes methods for radiation dose optimization in pediatric computed tomography (CT) scans.
 Approximately seven to eight million CT examinations are performed for various pediatric clinical indications per year in the United States.